Summit elevation: 18,491 feet / 5,636 meters

 Pico de Orizaba • Description

-The route leads from the dirt road (~14,800 ft) to Refugio Fausto González Gomar (15,289 ft).
-Then it continues on through sandy terrain, followed by rocky terrain (Los Muñecos), always aiming at El Púlpito.
-El Púlpito can be passed on the left (site of crashed airplane), and shortly thereafter lies the summit and massive caldera.
+The South Face route leads from a dirt road (~14,800 ft) to Refugio Fausto González Gomar (15,289 ft).
+Then it continues through sandy terrain, followed by rocky terrain (Los Muñecos), always aiming at El Púlpito.
+El Púlpito can be passed on the left (site of an airplane crash), and shortly thereafter comes the summit and massive caldera.

 Pico de Orizaba • Interactive Map